DataScienceLabFHSWF/crashtest_targetmarker_detection_yquad/README.md

 `pip install -r requirements.txt`

 ## 2. Edit video.cfg
-config file where input/output paths etc. have to be defined.
+This is the config file where input/output paths etc. have to be defined.

-Output directory will be created automatically if it does not already exist.
+The output directory will be created automatically if it does not already exist.
+More details to each parameter can be found in the config file itself.

-## 3. run program
+## 3. Run program
 `python process_video.py`